kdaisho/hello-deno/README.md

 direnv sets a scope for each directory to have a unique environment. (below command should work for zsh/fish/bash)

+#### Installation

 ```
 curl -sfL https://direnv.net/install.sh | bash
 ```

 _If installation doesn't complete due to errors related to PATH, install [deno](https://deno.land/manual@v1.26.0/getting_started/installation) first_

+#### Setup
+For direnv to work properly it needs to be hooked into the shell.
+Once the hook is configured, restart your shell for direnv to be activated.

 BASH